The-NeXT-Project/Docs/docs/advanced/next-repo.md

-# NeXT Repositories
+# NeXT Repository for Linux

 ## Supported OS

 ### RPM

-- Fedora 39/40 (i.e. the two latest Fedora versions)
+- Fedora 40/41 (i.e. the two latest Fedora versions)
 - RHEL/Rocky Linux/AlmaLinux 8/9

 Note that Oracle Linux 8/9 can theoretically be supported, but the actual compatibility is unknown as it has not been tested.